 For an extra $25, if you give me a brief description (I've got a system, of course!) of what you want to do while you're here, I will create a customized itinerary for you and yours...
 Having traveled to just over 30 countries and having lived here for 11+ years, I can easily plan a vacay for you that has you well-rested, eating great food, staying within your personal budget, and maximizing your time in our fair city.

 Now let's be clear.
-I listed that we can accommodate 8 people, but the reality is that we currently have one full size bed in its own bedroom, a luxury queen-sized air mattress (it's as comfortable as our luxury mattress) in its own bedroom, a luxury over-sized twin air mattress, a camping cot, and a large (6' x 4') custom butcher block eating/cooking/work area with 2 bar stools, all sitting on glistening, newly discovered hardwood floors.
-That's our space at the moment.
+I listed that we can accommodate 8 people, but the reality is that we currently have one full size bed in its own bedroom, a queen-sized bed with a Sealy Posturepedic Wareham Plush Mattress in its own bedroom, two luxury over-sized twin air mattresses, a camping cot, and a large (6' x 4') custom butcher block eating/cooking/work area with 2 bar stools, all sitting on glistening, hardwood floors.
+That's our space.
 We welcome a large party, and the floor space is vast, for those looking for uber-budget savings in exchange for slumber-party-esque sleeping arrangements.

 Fan or AC?
 It's your choice: Save $5/night and skip the AC.
 Or splurge $5 more dollars per night and bask in the cold.
 This is my way of keeping your costs down.
-We have two oscillating, height-adjustable fans, two ceiling fans in the living room, and a brand-new AC as of June '13.
+We have two oscillating, height-adjustable fans, two ceiling fans in the living room, and an AC.
 But the space is usually cool enough that you won't need the AC.

-And I marked "Breakfast is Provided," but, again, for clarity's sake, I've got some b-fast items (and other items) "for sale" in the unit (personalized-sized cereal, pop tarts, NutriGrain bars, potato chips, cookies, etc.).
+And I marked "Breakfast is Provided," but, again, for clarity's sake, I've got some b-fast items (and other items) "for sale" in the unit (personalized-sized cereal, NutriGrain bars, potato chips, candy bars, cookies, water, soda, beer, wine, etc.).
 A price list is on the fridge.
 If you see something that isn't on the list, it's because it's new or temporary (we happened to have it on hand, so we put it in the bnb).
 For those items, just give what you believe is fair.

 Also, I've marked us as handicap accessible, because we're on the first level and have some bars on the bathtub wall.
 But there is one 2' portion of the walkway that is checkerboard stone ending in an 9" riser up to the patio.
 Please keep this in mind when booking.